albar965/littlenavconnect-manual/src/en/index.rst

 More about my projects at `www.littlenavmap.org <https://www.littlenavmap.org>`__.
 Support forum at `AVSIM <https://www.avsim.com/forums/forum/780-little-navmap-little-navconnect-little-logbook-support-forum/>`__.
-The sources of this manual are available on `Github <https://github.com/albar965/littlenavconnect-manual>`__.
+The sources of this manual are available on `GitHub <https://github.com/albar965/littlenavconnect-manual>`__.

 --------------